-Glass and wood art and pottery are prominent forms of art practised here – and many artefacts made out of these can be found across the state to shop for – such as glass bangles, wooden footwear, terracotta and black clay pots and artefacts, and so on.
+Glass and wood art and pottery are prominent forms of art practiced here – and many artefacts made from these can be found across the state to shop for – such as glass bangles, wooden footwear, terracotta and black clay pots and artefacts, and so on.

 Hindi is the official language of Uttar Pradesh and is spoken across the state, though in slightly differing dialects based on regions.
 Urdu is the second largely spoken language.

 Mughlai and Awadhi cuisines are two famous sub-cuisines of Uttar Pradesh – and these are influenced by the Mughal and Awadh empires that ruled the land centuries ago.
 These include vegetables or meats cooked with rich spices, cream and thick gravies; like – Biryanis, Haleem, Kebabs, Palak Paneer, Shahi Paneer, Fried fish curry, Tikkas and Korma.